 A Grave Matter, Punishable by… Something!

 “Now,” said Strange, with a most determined look and another flourish of his letter, “will you let me see the King or will you defy the authority of two Archbishops?
 That is a very grave matter, punishable by … well, I do not exactly know what, but something rather severe, I should imagine.”

-One striking example of this is when Mr. Norrell’s friends try to convince him that Mr. Strange, his pupil in the study and practice of magic, ought to be allowed to travel away to aid the British army in the war against the French.
-But no matter how many respectable gentlemen appeal to Mr. Norrell’s noble sense of patriotism, Norrell selfishly refuses to let his pupil go, on the grounds that he is too valuable to put in harm’s way.
+One striking example of this is when Mr. Norrell’s friends try to convince him that Mr. Strange, his pupil in the study of magic, ought to be allowed to travel away to aid the British army in the war against the French.
+No matter how many respectable gentlemen appeal to Mr. Norrell’s sense of patriotism, Norrell selfishly refuses to let his pupil go, on the grounds that he is too valuable to put in harm’s way.
 It is only when Norrell’s more calculating acquaintances tap into his rapacious obsession with acquiring new books of magic—books which he might have to compete to obtain, were his pupil to remain behind—that he is finally given reason to relent.